Zy0d0x0/zy0d0x0.github.io/Rooting HIROYASU HI-B8 Zello PoC FM Walkie Talkie.md

 # Installing Magisk

-When the bootloader been succesfully downloaded to the local computer we next need to install the Magisk on the radio to continue the proccess of patching the bootloader.
+When the bootloader been successfully downloaded to the local computer we next need to install the Magisk on the radio to continue the process of patching the bootloader.

 Please note this cannot be completed from a factory device until you have navigated to the phone dial pad, then entering the follow sequence ```*#13579*#``` upon completion it should flash up at the bottom as displayed in the image below.